potocpav/python-concur-docs/Introduction.md

 This tutorial walks you through the basic usage of the [Python Concur GUI library](https://potocpav.github.io/python-concur-docs/homepage.html).
 If you don't have Concur on your machine, you can [install it easily](https://github.com/potocpav/python-concur#installation) using Pip.

 I encourage you to experiment with the commands below to get a better feel of what the possibilities are.
+All the code snippets below can be (sequentially) pasted into a Python interactive prompt.

 Start by running the interactive prompt in console, or use your favorite IDE's REPL.